stoffee/terraform-hcp-vault-eks/README.md

     CAUTION: Do not share this token with others.
 Create a separate account for each user.

+29. Click <strong>Token</strong> selection under the "Method" heading within the "Sign in" form.

+    NOTE: A generated token is one of <a target="_blank" href="https://developer.hashicorp.com/vault/docs/auth">many Authentication Methods</a> supported by Vault.

-30. Click in the <strong>Token</strong> field within the "Sign in" form, then paste the token.
+29. Click in the <strong>Token</strong> field within the "Sign in" form, then paste the token.

-31. Click the blue "Sign in".
+30. Click the blue "Sign in".

+    NOTE: As the Administrator, you have, by default, access to Vault's <a target="_blank" href="https://developer.hashicorp.com/vault/docs/secrets/cubbyhole">>cubbyhole/</a>, one of the industry' widest support of <a target="_blank" href="https://developer.hashicorp.com/vault/docs/secrets">Secrets Engines</a>.

     <a name="ConfirmHCP"></a>